Open Source Licensing

-If you are developing and distributing open source applications under the GNU General Public License (GPL), as published by the Free Software Foundation, then you are free to use all our QP™ frameworks under the GPL version 3 of the License, or (at your option) any later version.
+If you are developing and distributing open source applications under the GNU General Public License (GPL), as published by the Free Software Foundation, then you are free to use all our QP™ Real-Time Embedded Frameworks under the GPL version 3 of the License, or (at your option) any later version.
 Please note that GPL requires that all modifications to the original code as well as your application code (Derivative Works as defined in the Copyright Law) must also be released under the terms of the GPL open source license.

 If you are developing and distributing traditional closed source applications, you can purchase one of Quantum Leaps commercial licenses, which are specifically designed for users interested in retaining the proprietary status of their code.
 All Quantum Leaps commercial licenses expressly supersede the GPL open source license.
-This means that when you license our QP™ frameworks under a commercial license, you specifically do not use the software under the open source license and therefore you are not subject to any of its terms.
+This means that when you license our QP™ Real-Time Embedded Frameworks under a commercial license, you specifically do not use the software under the open source license and therefore you are not subject to any of its terms.
 Commercial licensing options are described below.

 Absolutely, as long as your software is 100-percent GPL-compliant open source, Quantum Leaps is 100-percent GPL-compliant open source vendor that is indistinguishable from any other “pure” open source providers.

 The commercial side of our business is a way of attracting new customers by offering them a choice to extend the use of our software beyond the limits of the GPL.
 Commercial licensing options reach out to customers that otherwise would not be able to use the QP™ frameworks at all.

 The increasingly popular, strictly quality-controlled, dual-licensing business model combines the best of the open source and proprietary software worlds to make open source a safe choice for the embedded systems vendors.
 This includes the accountability for the licensed intellectual property, professional documentation and technical support expected of a traditional software vendor as well as transparent development, availability of source code and active community inherent in open source projects.